Gikus/the-pagination-and-load-more/readme.txt

 Upload the complete backup folder to the /wp-content/plugins/ directory Activate the plugin through the ‘Plugins’ menu in WordPress

+The AJAX pagination menu will appear in the left sidebar in the Settings

 == Usage ==

 How to use in theme/templates?